psychemedia/storytelling-notes/bendigeidfran_branwen_second_branch.md

 "Whose are these horses?" and he was told: the horses of Matholwych , King of Ireland, who is now married to Branwen.

 Efnysien was not happy, he was not happy at all.
-He was furous; he should have been consulted, for Branwen was his sister, and, and... and so he took his sword, and he started to mutilate the horses: he pared their gums to their teeth, their tails to their backs, their ears to their heads, and their eyelids to their skulls.
+He was furious; he should have been consulted, for Branwen was his sister, and, and... and so he took his sword, and he started to mutilate the horses: he pared their gums to their teeth, their tails to their backs, their ears to their heads, and their eyelids to their skulls.

 And word got back to Matholwch about what he had done.
 What treachery was this?
 He took offense as well he might, and started to leave, with Branwen in tow.